gianlazz/Lazztech.Cloud/GianDevNotes.md

 I wish vscode would change to the light theme when it's bright out or even adjust between dark and light depending on the sunlight.
 That way I could keep maximum viewability without having to change anything manually.

 * I have to run .ToList() on a .Where() linq query before .Any() will work.

+## Sunday, August 5, 2018
+Finished fixing the name return carriage issue however I'm still not certain it's actually a reall issue and not a test data mock problem.